pgadmin-org/pgadmin4/docs/en_US/type_dialog.rst

 .. image:: images/type_composite.png

-Click *Add* to provide parameters for the type and click the *Edit* icon to the left of the row to enter values in the dropdown *General* panel.
+Click the *Add* icon (+) to provide attributes of the type.
 Fields on the *General* panel are context sensitive and may be disabled.

 * Use the *Member Name* field to add an attribute name.
-* Use the *Type* field to add a datatype.
+* Use the drop-down listbox in the *Type* field to select a datatype.
 * Use the *Length/Precision* field to specify the maximum length of a non-numeric type, or the total count of significant digits in a numeric type.
 * Use the *Scale* field to specify the number of digits to the right of the decimal point.
-* Use the *Collation* field to specify an attribute's collation.
+* Use the drop-down listbox in the *Collation* field to select a collation (if applicable).

-Click *Add* to create an additional row of parameters; click the *Edit* icon to the left of a row to enter values on the dropdown panel; click the trash icon to the left of the row to discard a row of parameters.
+Click the *Add* icon (+) to define an additional member; click the trash icon to the left of the row to discard a row.

 If you select the *Enumeration* in the *Type* field, the *Definition* tab displays the *Enumeration Type* panel:

 .. image:: images/type_enumeration.png

-Click *Add* to provide a label for the type.
+Click the *Add* icon (+) to provide a label for the type.

 * Use the *Label* field to add a label, which must be less than 64 bytes long.

-Click *Add* after each selection to create additional labels; to discard a label, click the trash icon to the left of the row.
+Click the *Add* icon (+) after each selection to create additional labels; to discard a label, click the trash icon to the left of the row.

 If you select *External*, the *Definition* tab displays the *External Type* panel: